e.l.f. Beauty (NYSE:ELF) Releases FY 2023 Earnings Guidance

-Several equities analysts have recently weighed in on the company.
-Raymond James decreased their price objective on e.l.f.
-Beauty from $33.00 to $27.00 in a report on Thursday.
-JPMorgan Chase & Co. dropped their price target on shares of e.l.f.
-Beauty from $38.00 to $31.00 and set an overweight rating for the company in a research report on Wednesday, March 30th.
-Piper Sandler decreased their target price on shares of e.l.f.
-Beauty from $29.00 to $24.00 in a research note on Thursday.
-StockNews.com initiated coverage on shares of e.l.f.
-Beauty in a research report on Thursday, March 31st.
+A number of equities analysts have issued reports on ELF shares.
+JPMorgan Chase & Co. lowered their price target on e.l.f.
+Beauty from $38.00 to $31.00 and set an overweight rating on the stock in a research report on Wednesday, March 30th.
+William Blair reissued an outperform rating on shares of e.l.f.
+Beauty in a report on Thursday, May 26th.
+Piper Sandler reduced their target price on e.l.f.
+Beauty from $29.00 to $24.00 in a report on Thursday, May 26th.
+Raymond James decreased their price target on shares of e.l.f.
+Beauty from $33.00 to $27.00 in a research note on Thursday, May 26th.
+Finally, StockNews.com initiated coverage on e.l.f.
+Beauty in a research note on Thursday, March 31st.
 They set a hold rating on the stock.
-Finally, DA Davidson upped their price objective on shares of e.l.f.
-Beauty from $41.00 to $42.00 and gave the company a buy rating in a report on Thursday.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $33.00.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and five have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Buy and an average price target of $33.00.

 e.l.f.
 Beauty, Inc, together with its subsidiaries, provides cosmetic and skin care products under the e.l.f., W3LL PEOPLE, and Keys Soulcare brand names worldwide.
 The company offers eye, lip, face, and skin care products.
 It sells its products through national and international retailers and direct-to-consumer channels, which include e-commerce platforms in the United States; and internationally primarily through distributors.